EyeSift

 Comparing AI detector costs is harder than comparing any typical SaaS tool because pricing structures vary wildly.
 Some tools charge per word, others per document, others per month regardless of usage.
 Some treat a "page" as 250 words while others use 500 words.
 A plan that looks expensive at first glance may be cheaper per check at high volume, while an affordable monthly plan may become restrictive quickly for heavy users.

-Hidden costs compound the confusion: API access requires higher-tier subscriptions on most platforms, batch upload features are often paywalled, team seat pricing can double effective costs for organizations, and historical scan storage varies from 7 days (Sapling free) to unlimited (GPTZero Premium).
+Hidden costs compound the confusion: API access requires higher-tier subscriptions on most platforms, batch upload features are often paywalled, team seat pricing can double effective costs for organizations, and scan-history retention varies by vendor.
 Before committing to any plan, calculate your actual monthly word volume and map it against each pricing model.

 Tool-by-Tool Pricing Breakdown